 Newport City Homes (NCH) is a housing association providing services to more than 10,000 residents, leaseholders and shared owners in the city of Newport.

-In 2015 Newport City Homes began construction of a biomass energy centre to integrate with the existing 900 home district heating scheme in Duffryn.
-This project was delivered in partnership with British Gas and the majority of funding was provided under the British Gas ECO programme.
+In 2015, NCH began construction of a biomass energy centre, which would integrate with the existing 900-home district heating scheme in Duffryn, Newport.
+This project was delivered in partnership with British Gas, with the majority of funding being provided under the British Gas ECO scheme.

-Sustainable Energy was employed to provide design, tendering, commissioning management and RHI application for the largest biomass district heating scheme in Wales.
+Sustainable Energy was contracted to provide design, tendering, commissioning management and RHI application support for what would become the largest biomass district heating scheme in Wales.

-The energy centre comprises a 2,500kW wood chip boiler with 240m³ fuel store, which allows one artic lorry per day of sustainable local wood chip to be delivered.
-Thermal storage of 50,000litres allows the biomass boiler to deliver heat to the district heat network efficiently.
-Three 2,900kW gas boilers provide energy during back up and peak heat demand conditions.
+The energy centre comprises a 2,500 kW wood chip boiler with 240 m³ fuel store, which means it can receive a daily delivery of an articulated lorry’s volume of sustainable, local, woodchip.
+Thermal storage of 50,000 litres allows the biomass boiler to deliver heat to the district heat network efficiently and consistently.
+Three 2,900 kW gas boilers provide energy during back up and peak heat demand conditions.

-The system includes an electrostatic filter to ensure emissions are reduced to the lowest levels and full integration of the biomass and gas boilers is aided by a comprehensive control and monitoring system.
+The system includes an electrostatic filter, ensuring emissions are reduced to the lowest feasible levels.
+Full integration of the biomass and gas boilers is aided by a comprehensive control and monitoring system.

-The project was delivered on time and budget.
-Sustainable Energy continues to work with Newport City Homes to assist with the procurement of sustainable wood fuel, maintaining a high boiler efficiency and improving efficiency of the overall scheme, helping to ensure that all residents receive lower cost renewable heat.
+The project was delivered on time and on budget.
+Sustainable Energy continues to work with Newport City Homes to assist with the procurement of sustainable wood fuel, maintaining high boiler efficiency and improving efficiency of the overall district heating scheme, helping to ensure that all residents receive renewable heat at a lower cost.